Fresh Strawberry Bars with Oatmeal CrumbJump to Recipe

-Making the Crust for Dessert Bars
+Making the Crust for Strawberry Bars

 Stir together the flour, oats, baking powder, and salt.
-Then, must like you would with pie crust, cut in the cold butter until it’s in a coarse meal.
+Then, just like you would with pie crust, cut in the cold butter until it’s in a coarse meal.
 I use a pastry cutter for this or sometimes my clean fingers.

 Then mix in the egg (whisk the egg with sugar and spices first).
 This will make the crumb mixture easier to work with.

-Prepping the Strawberry Dessert Bars
+Prepping the Strawberry Bars

 This recipe makes enough for an 8×8 dessert bar.
 I use a smaller rectangle pan, but it works out to the same volume as an 8×8 pan so use something similar to that.
 If you are using a 9×13 pan, you would want to double the recipe to make sure you have enough.

 Line your baking dish with parchment paper (otherwise it’ll be a beast to get the bars out).
 Then press in about 3/4 of the crumb mixture into the bottom of the pan.
 Ideally it would be in an even layer, but doesn’t have to be perfect!

 Then add your layer of strawberries.
 It okay if they overlap some but a single layer is best.

 Crumble the reserved crumb mixture on top of the strawberries.
 It won’t completely cover the strawberries and that’s just fine!

 Bake the strawberry dessert bars at 350˚F for about 40 minutes.
 The topping should be golden brown.